- Projects in Development

 The Federal Clean Water Act (CWA) gives states the primary responsibility for protecting and restoring surface water quality.
 The TMDL Program addresses impaired waters of the Region and satisfies Clean Water Act Section 303 and 305 requirements.
 The TMDL Program resources are a combination of funds from the state's Waste Discharge Permit Fee account and federal TMDL development program.

 Water Quality Assessment

-TMDL staff assesses waterbody data to determine if water quality objectives are met or being exceeded.
-The assessment is presented in the Integrated Report and identifies impaired waterbodies – the CWA 303(d) list – and those without evidence of impairment.
-For more information on assessment see (State Board Website).
-View the 2012 Integrated Report and 303(d) list information.
+TMDL staff evaluate waterbody data to determine if water quality objectives are met or are being exceeded.
+The assessment is presented in the Integrated Report and identifies impaired waterbodies on the CWA 303(d) list.
+The Integrated Report also provides information about waterbodies which attain their beneficial uses for the 305(b) report.

 SWAMP role in Water Quality Assessment

 The Surface Water Ambient Monitoring Program (SWAMP) was created in response to the need for a comprehensive surface water monitoring and assessment program in California.
 A robust surface water ambient monitoring program is essential for the Water Boards to achieve their mission.
 Monitoring and assessment projects provide information about water quality and the attainment of beneficial uses at water body, watershed, regional and statewide scales.
 The SWAMP monitoring programs provide the information needed by Water Board staff, water managers, the Legislature, and the public to understand and better manage California’s precious water resources.